 2. Guru Dutt

-Guru Dutt directed arguably the greatest Hindi film of all time: ‘Pyaasa’.
-But he didn’t just stop with ‘Pyaasa’; he went on to make other eternal classics like ‘Saheb Biwi Aur Ghulam’ and ‘Kagaz ke Phool’.
-Dense with ideas of social change, and scathing commentary on the incumbent malice and stigmas of society, his films not only epitomized the golden age of Indian cinema but also was a reflection of Indian bourgeois itself.
+Guru Dutt directed arguably the greatest Hindi film of all time: ‘Pyaasa.’
+But he didn’t just stop with ‘Pyaasa’; he went on to make other eternal classics like ‘Saheb Biwi Aur Ghulam’ and ‘Kagaz ke Phool.’
+Dense with ideas of social change and scathing commentary on the incumbent malice and stigmas of society, his films not only epitomized the golden age of Indian cinema but also were a reflection of the Indian bourgeois itself.